-39. On the basis of the industrial wholesale prices under evolution, it appears that, in real terms, unit output costs were about 4% higher in 1973 than in 1965 (see Annex II).

-There are, however, statistical shortcomings in the 40. wholesale price index which suggest that this figure might be The relative stability of the index is due to the too low. fact that price rises in most branches of industry are said to have been offset by price cutting in engineering(1).
-Given the admitted increase in the price of fuels and metals, as well as Given the of wages, this supposed downward trend seems to be due mainly to the methodology used by the Soviets when calculating the The Central Statistical Administration apparently ignores index. all machines introduced since 1961, including those which are modifications of existing types and produces its figures on the basis of a fixed sample of goods available in that year.
+- 39. On the basis of the industrial wholesale prices under evolution, it appears that, in real terms, unit output costs were about 4% higher in 1973 than in 1965 (see Appendix 2). - There are, however, statistical shortcomings in the wholesale price index which suggest that this figure might be The relative stability of the index is due to the fact that price rises in most branches of industry are said to have been offset by price cutting in engineering(1).
+Given the admitted increase in the price of fuels and metals, as well as of wages, this supposed downward trend seems to be due mainly to the methodology used by the Soviets when calculating the index.
+The Central Statistical Administration apparently ignores all machines introduced since 1961, including those which are modifications of existing types and produces its figures on the basis of a fixed sample of goods available in that year.
 As these items have come into mass production their prices have fallen and so pushed the index downwards.
-Western procedures would probably indicate less of a fall, and perhaps a rise, in engineering prices and so suggest a steeper rate of overall inflation than shown in the Soviet figures.
+Western procedures would probably indicate less of a fall, and perhaps a rise, in engineering prices and so suggest a steeper rate of overall inflation than shown in the Soviet figures. - 41.
+In the production sector the inflation diagnosis is based on the increase in enterprise profits not allocated and the increase in credits not taken up, as they appear from incomplete data.
+Until 1972 the statistical yearbooks detailed the breakdown of monetary funds which the enterprises could, in principle, utilize freely.
+It was at that time possible to - (1) In Soviet terminology "machine building and metal working industry"

-41. In the production sector the inflation diagnosis is based on the increase in enterprise profits not allocated and the increase in credits not taken up, as they appear from Until 1972 the statistical yearbooks detailed incomplete data. the breakdown of monetary funds which the enterprises could, in principle, utilise freely.
-It was at that time possible to link the evolution of self-financing arrangements to the actual utilisation of credits allocated within the framework of these arrangements.
-It was noted that the rate of utilisation of these credits was low, i.e. it reflected the fact that the enterprises in question were unable to purchase the equipment for which they had arranged finance.
-Since 1973 only credit utilisation data are published, and a link-up is no longer possible.
-By contrast it may be seen that in absolute figures there is a tendency for By contrast, a further decline in credit utilisation.
+link the evolution of self-financing arrangements to the actual utilization of credits allocated within the framework of these arrangements.
+It was noted that the rate of utilization of these credits was low, i.e. it reflected the fact that the enterprises in question were unable to purchase the equipment for which they had arranged finance.
+Since 1973 only credit utilization data are published, and a link-up is no longer possible.
+By contrast, it may be seen that in absolute figures there is a tendency for a further decline in credit utilization.